-A Safe Boating Certificate (SBC) will allow an individual to operate any recreational vessel, except a personal watercraft on Connecticut's waters.
-In order to meet the requirements for a Safe Boating Certificate (SBC), an individual must:
+A Certificate of Personal Watercraft Operation (CPWO) allows an individual to operate any recreational vessel including a personal watercraft.
+To meet the requirements for a Certificate of Personal Watercraft Operation (CPWO), an individual must:

-- Pass an approved basic boating course; or - Pass the DEEP's Equivalency Examination.
+- Pass an approved combination basic boating/personal watercraft course; or - Pass an approved basic boating course and an approved 2 1/2 hour personal watercraft course; or - Pass the DEEP's Equivalency Examination.